Fission of relativistic nuclei with fragment excitation and reorientation

-Angular momentum is also transferred to the fragments during abrasion.
-An estimate is done using the model of Ref. \cite{Abul-Magd1976} for the average momentum transfer, $\Delta p$.
-We use a Newtonian estimate, $J=\Delta p R$, for the average angular momentum transfer, with $R$ being the projectile radius.
-Fig. \ref{angmom} shows the angular momentum transfer $J_{\|}$ ($J_{\perp}$) associated with the longitudinal (transverse) linear momentum transfer to the projectile.
-In collisions at high energies, the transverse momentum transfer is usually larger than the longitudinal one, being reflected in our definition of $J_{\| (\perp)}$.
+Because of the sudden removal of nucleons in close collisions, angular momentum is also transferred to the fragments during abrasion.
+A simple estimate can be done by using the model described in Ref. \cite{Abul-Magd1976} for the average momentum transfer, $\Delta p$, together with the Newtonian estimate $J=\Delta p R$ for the average angular momentum transfer, where $R$ is the projectile radius.
+Our results are shown in Fig. \ref{angmom}, were $J_{\|}$ ($J_{\perp}$) is the angular momentum transfer associated to the longitudinal (transverse) linear momentum transfer to the projectile when nucleons are abraded.
+In collisions at high energies, the transverse momentum transfer is always larger than the longitudinal one.
 The total average angular momentum transfer can be inferred from $J=\sqrt{J_{\|}^{2}+J_{\perp}^{2}}$.
-Only a moderate amount ($J\sim 3-5\hbar$) of angular momentum transfer goes to large mass fragments, such as $^{237}$U, but as the fragment mass decreases the angular momentum deposited will lead to a large modification of the effective potential energies at the scission point and the ensuing fission yields, neglected in current fragmentation models.
-It also means that a better description of the decay of the primary fragments beyond the simplified Ewing-Weisskopf approach is needed.
-The Newtonian estimate is not reasonable when many nucleons are abraded.
-We have therefore avoided to show results for light fragments, which might be better described using intranuclear cascade models \cite{MancusiPRC.91.034602,RS.PRC.96.054602}.
+Only a moderate amount ($J\sim 3-5\hbar$) of angular momentum is transferred to large mass fragments due to abrasion, such as $^{237}$U, but as the fragment mass decreases the angular momentum deposited will lead to a large modification of the effective potential energies at the scission point and the ensuing fission yields.
+This effect has been overseen in previous works.
+But it also means that a better description of the decay of the primary fragments needs to be done, beyond the simplified Ewing-Weisskopf approach which neglects angular momentum effects in the decay process.
+The Newtonian estimate is not reasonable when many nucleons are abraded and we have avoided to show results for light fragments, which probably can be better described using intranuclear cascade (INC) models \cite{MancusiPRC.91.034602,RS.PRC.96.054602}.
+INC models can also handle pion production and propagation, which changes the excitation energy.